Hasatori/Testspector/README.md

 Plugin URL: https://plugins.jetbrains.com/plugin/16300-testspector

-What do you think of the plugin ?
-Please let me know by filling this short survey: https://www.survio.com/survey/d/R2L3F8O5P2S0F7I2C.
+**What do you think of the plugin?** Please let me know by filling this short survey: https://www.survio.com/survey/d/R2L3F8O5P2S0F7I2C .
 This would help me a lot, since it will show me if I am headed the right direction and the plugin is useful.

 ## Documentation